Updated June 5, 2023

 - It’s okay to keep it candid.
 Remember, this is a more relaxed, ‘in the moment’ feature, so staged photography will feel less authentic, than sharing videos of the team hanging out at a company celebration.

-- But still make sure your visuals are appealing.
+- But still, make sure your visuals are appealing.
 This is still your brand’s image, so while you don’t need a DSLR to create your stories, you should still have clear imagery.
-You can also use filters and stickers to dress up your story and text to add dramatic or comedic effect.
+You can also use filters and stickers to dress up your story and text to add dramatic or comedic effects.

 You can say we’re a fan of the Stories feature on Facebook and Instagram.